 We’re seeing somewhat of an arms race when it comes to cheap Android tablets, with retail outlets of all shapes and sizes pumping out slates aplenty to offload at eye-catching price points.
-In the US, there have been offerings from Best Buy, Walmart, Sears, and Target, to name but four, all with similar specifications and trumped-up descriptions.
+In the US, there have been offerings from Best Buy, Walmart, Sears, and Target, and you can even save more with a Kohl’s coupon. to name but five, all with similar specifications and trumped-up descriptions.
 Maybe your hunger is so great, your pocket so ludicrously stuffed with free cash demanding to be spent, that nothing I can say could convince you not to race down to your nearest computational goods emporium and buy the first low-cost rectangular object you see.
 Slow down and endeavor to avoid a maelstrom of disappointment and questionably-functional electronics this holiday season.
 Follow these guidelines:

 Temper Your Expectations